psevestre/openid-fapi/Financial_API_WD_001.md

 |------------|---------|--------------------------------------------|-------------|
 | 000        | invalid | The request failed due some unknown reason | 500         |

-### 8.5.2 Invalid request parameters
+#### 9.6.2 Invalid request parameters

-Protected API's may require parameters and headers and have limitations on how they can be provided.
+Protected resource endpoints may require parameters and headers and have limitations on how they can be provided.

 | error code | error           | error description               | http status |
 |------------|-----------------|---------------------------------|-------------|
 | 100        | invalid_request | Missing or duplicate parameters | 400         |
 | 101        | invalid_request | Missing or duplicate headers    | 400         |

-### 8.5.3 General limitations
+#### 9.6.3 General API restrictions

-Protected API's may have limitations that fail otherwise valid requests.
+Protected resource endpoints may have restrictions that fail otherwise valid requests.

 | error code | error           | error description                                  | http status |
 |------------|-----------------|----------------------------------------------------|-------------|